October 9, 2024

 Always remember that security is a continuous process.
 Regularly review and update your security practices to adapt to new threats and vulnerabilities.
 By doing so, you can ensure that your Kubernetes cluster remains secure and resilient against potential attacks.

-Secrets aren't the most secure but they are most efficient performance-wise.
-And if your cluster performance is important - try PerfectScale to monitor and optimize Kubernetes performance, cost and reliability.
+Kubernetes secrets aren't the most secure but they are most efficient performance-wise.
+And if your cluster performance is important - try PerfectScale by DoiT to monitor and optimize Kubernetes performance, cost and reliability.

 Get optimized your cluster today.
-Book a demo now with PerfectScale team!
+Book a demo now with PerfectScale by DoiT team!

 PerfectScale Lettermark